angrypanda1/academics/theoryOfKnowledge/0319_Kant's Categorical Imperative.md

 * Aristotle based his ethics on reason; people can have good lives if they choose moderation in all that they do
 * A community is a group of people, but a state is something created to help that community have a good quality of life
 * The only just sovereign method of rule is to have the majority rule (democracy)
+* It is best to live a life of moderation (similar to Buddhism).
+Therefore, own a middling amount of items.
+People who have extreme personalities on either side of the spectrum don't succeed; only people in the middle do
+* You should be moderate in your ethics too; don't go too far to either side and you'll be fine

+1. What evidence in Aristotle's description of chick embryo development illustrates his use of empirical methods of scientific inquiry?

+   The empirical methods of scientific inquiry include very careful observation, as Aristotle demonstrates by observing which direction in which the egg grows.
+He also uses multiple trials in his experiment, as observed by his observation of removed eyes, implying that he used at least two trials -- one where the eyes were removed and one where the chick was allowed to grow to full size.

+2. Why did Aristotle believe that state power was best left in the hands of the middle classes?
+Why did he fear government by the poor, the tyrant, the few, the good, or the rich?

+   Aristotle believed that the middle class would be the best at ruling since they were the most moderate in terms of classes; they want nothing and they want for nothing.
+As for the rest:

+   * The poor: They are "delinquent" and "wicked in petty ways".
+They are also too subservient.
+   * The rich: They commit "crimes on a large scale".
+They are too full of their own superiority to do any actual work.
+   * The tyrant: The few but worse because the tyrant has more right to use force
+   * The few: Aristotle thinks that too few people ruling would result in them robbing everyone else and keeping it for themselves
+   * The many: distributing the wealth of a few people to the rest of the population isn't exactly just
+   * The good: This means that people who are not "good" are completely barred from participating in the government.
+How do you decide which people are good?

+3. According to Aristotle, how did the "proud man", a man of excellence, relate to others?
+To worldly success and riches?

+   The "proud man", contrary to his name, does not become overly proud when good fortune befalls him.
+In fact, his reactions are moderate to everything that happens to him.
+The proud man gives things to others but does not like receiving things.

+4. What kind of moral values did the proud man cultivate?

+   The proud man's morals are to be humble (???) and to not be jealous.
+He does not gossip.
+He takes most things seriously.
+In other words, he is moderate in all of his actions.

+5. Aristotle urged both self-sufficiency and moderation as guiding principles in human life.
+In what specific ways would the proud man demonstrate these virtues?

+   The proud man would demonstrate his self-sufficiency in his not needing approval from other people for his own happiness.
+The proud man demonstrates moderation in all of his actions, neither going over the top or under-performing in anything.